varya/steroids/_posts/steroids_npm/2013-05-31-installing.markdown

 The `sh` command might not work with certain Linux distributions.
 You need to install NVM manually:

-### Install dependencies
+#### Install dependencies
 <pre class="terminal">
 $ sudo apt-get install build-essential libssl-dev curl git-core
 </pre>

-### Download NVM
+#### Download NVM
 <pre class="terminal">
 $ git clone git://github.com/creationix/nvm.git ~/.nvm
 </pre>

-### Source NVM from your bash shell
+#### Source NVM from your bash shell

 Add the following line to the end of your `~/.bashrc` file:

 ```
 source ~/.nvm/nvm.sh
 ```
-### Open a new bash session
+#### Open a new bash session
 Type `$ bash` in the Terminal to open a new Bash session.
 The `$ nvm` command should now work.

-## Installing the correct version of Node.js
+### Installing the correct version of Node.js

-To install Node.js 0.8.x with NVM and set it as the default Node.js version to use:
+To install Node.js 0.10.x with NVM and set it as the default Node.js version to use:

 <pre class="terminal">
-$ nvm install 0.8
+$ nvm install 0.10
-$ nvm use 0.8
+$ nvm use 0.10
-$ nvm alias default 0.8
+$ nvm alias default 0.10
 </pre>

-*Newer versions of Node.js have stability issues and limited support for certain third-party libraries.
-Thus, Steroids currently runs using Node.js version 0.8.x only.
-NVM allows you to install and use multiple versions of Node.js, so just make sure you have the correct version loaded when using Steroids.*

 Alternatively, if you don't want to use NVM, you can install Node.js and npm package management from [nodejs.org][nodejs].
+This has several downsides, including having to use `sudo` with global npm installs and updates.
+Steroids officially supports only NVM-based Node.js installations on OS X and Linux

-##Installing the Steroids npm package
+## Installing the Steroids npm package

 You'll want to use the `steroids` command globally, so you should install Steroids npm with the `-g` option: